+- 6.5.1.
 The DSL is a member of the senior leadership team.
-Our DSL is Holly Lockyer, Vice Principal.
-The DSL takes lead responsibility for child protection and wider safeguarding in the school.

-During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-DSL is also contactable via email, lockyer.h@thecompassacademy.co.uk

-When the DSL is absent, the Deputy DSL - Debbie Coyle, Family Liaison Officer - will act as cover.

-If the DSL and deputy are not available, Claire Horne, Principal, will act as cover (for example, during out-of-hours/out-of-term activities).

-The DSL will be given the time, funding, training, resources and support to:
+The DSL takes lead responsibility for child protection and wider safeguarding in the school/academy.
+Please refer to Appendix 5 for details of our DSL, how they can be contacted and safeguarding procedures in place in their absence. - 6.5.2.
+The DSL will be given the time, funding, training, resources and support to: - Provide advice and support to other staff on child welfare and child protection matters

-- Provide advice and support to other staff on child welfare and child protection matters - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children, including completing Early Help assessments - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly - Have a good understanding of sexual violence, sexual harassment and harmful sexual behaviour and the associated risks

-The DSL will also:

-- Keep the Principal informed of any issues - Liaise with local authority case managers and designated officers for child protection concerns as appropriate - Discuss the local response to sexual violence and sexual harassment with police and local authority children's social care colleagues to prepare the school's policies - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support - Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search - Promote the educational outcomes of children with a social worker and other children deemed vulnerable.

-The full responsibilities of the DSL and deputy can be found in KCSIE and are set out in the job description.
+- Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children, including completing Early Help assessments - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly - Have a good understanding of sexual violence, sexual harassment and harmful sexual behaviour and the associated risks - 6.5.3.
+The DSL will also: - Keep the Principal/Headteacher informed of any issues - Liaise with local authority case managers and designated officers for child protection concerns as appropriate - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support - Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search - Promote the educational outcomes of children with a social worker and other children deemed vulnerable - Take lead responsibility for safeguarding and child protection, including the monitoring and local management of online safety and understanding the Trust wide filtering and monitoring systems and processes in place - Ensure staff are supported during the referrals processes and provide support to staff to consider how safeguarding, welfare and educational outcomes are linked - Keep detailed, accurate, secure written records of concerns and referrals, and understand the purpose of this record-keeping - 6.5.4.
+The full responsibilities of the DSL and deputy DSL role(s) can be found in the statutory guidance: Keeping Children Safe In Education, and are set out in their job description.

+6.6.
+The Trust Board

+- 6.6.1.
+The Trust Board will ensure: - That there are easily accessible systems in place for children to confidently report abuse, knowing that their concerns will be treated seriously, they will be understood and can safely express their views.

-5.3 The Local Governing Committee (LGC)
+6.7.
+The Local Governing Committee (LGC)

-The LGC will:

-- Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development. - Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the Principal/Executive Principal to account for its implementation. - Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements. - Appoint a link governor to monitor the effectiveness of this policy in conjunction with the full governing board.
-This is always a different person from the DSL.
+- 6.7.1.
+The LGC will: - Monitor the whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development. - Hold the Principal/Headteacher to account for the effective implementation and management of this policy and subsequent versions following Trust Board review. - Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school/academy's local multi-agency safeguarding arrangements.